kelbert2/JavaNuggets/Notes.md

 ```

 ### Radix Sort
 Sorts integers and some other data types using the fact that ints have a finite number of bits.
-Iterate through each digit of hte number and group numbers by each digit.
+Iterate through each digit of the number and group numbers by each digit.

 Sort each of the groupings by the next digit until the whole array is sorted.

 Runtime: O(kn), where n is the number of elements and k is the number of passes of the sorting algorithm.